javavirys/QTcpChat/README.md

-# QTcpChat
+# QTcpChat #
-Chat works on sockets
+This is a program to create a chat between computers, QTCPChat works on sockets without intermediaries, which allows you to exchange messages instantly.